By Shreya Sharma Last Updated:

 "I don’t know who said that (I am changing my name to Vidya Balan Roy Kapur.)
 I remain Vidya Balan.
 I think Sid (Siddharth) and I, both feel that since he will remain Siddharh Roy Kapur and not become Siddharth Balan Roy Kapur, I will remain Vidya Balan and not become Vidya Balan Roy Kapur."

-"I would never want to let go of Koechlin; that is who I am.
+"No, it’s still ‘Kalki Koechlin.
+I would never want to let go of Koechlin; that is who I am.
 Besides, I am the only child, and it is like my family legacy, and I can never give it up."

 "Kiran Rao Khan, would sound very stylish I am sure.
 When you grow up, you hear your name and wish you had a superb name too.
 Kiran Rao is simple but I have never understood how people can change their names.
 I am comfortable being who I am and so is Aamir.
 He shares my point of view and understands me really well."